bistoyek21-ric/StrikeForce/README.md

 ## Phase 2 (Developing the structures)
 #### Project Manager: Kasra Fouladi
-#### Authors: Kasra Fouladi, Parham Beikmohammad, Omid Talebpour
+#### Author: Kasra Fouladi

-(in progress...)

 ##### Requirements: C++ (17 at least), SMFL framework, curl and 7z (these two are terminal gadgets)

-**StrikeForce** is an open-source, simple online game with a 1970s style.
-Experience exciting shooter gameplay and enjoy battle royale matches, available on Windows, Unix-based operating systems, and Apple devices.
+**StrikeForce** is 21's open-source FPS-like Research testbed to develope FPS-bots, and also a Battle Royale game available on Windows, Unix-based operating systems, and Apple devices.

 This project also has a scientific aspect.
 You can create AI bots and have them compete against each other to see who wins.
 Additionally, you can use this project to train single or multi agent or Collective Intelligence AI models.
 This open-source environment for ML and AI development can serve as the basis for many research studies on learning methods.